alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-on-wearing-scarf-covers-head-partially-leaving-some-hair-uncovered.md

 group1: true
 locale: en
 lang: en
-excerpt: "It is not sufficient to partially cover her head with a scarf, leaving some hair uncovered, in the presence of Ajanib."
+summary: "It is not sufficient to partially cover her head with a scarf, leaving some hair uncovered, in the presence of Ajanib."
 ---

 ### Question: